 - First, this marshmallow recipe calls for gelatin.
 Gelatin is incredibly good for your gut health.
 In fact, gelatin absorbs water and helps keep fluid in the digestive tract promoting healthy, regular bowel movements.

 - Second, is because gelatin also promotes healthy skin.
 Glycine and proline are two amino acids used by our bodies to produce collagen.

 Homemade Maple Vanilla Marshmallows

-- 1 cup cold water split into two
+- 1 cup cold water, split into half

 - 3 tablespoons unflavored gelatin

 - 1 cup light maple syrup